-On my blog today, I’m sharing my thoughts on the new novel in the DCI Jonah Sheen series by Gytha Lodge, Lie Beside Me.
+On my blog today, I’m sharing my thoughts on the new novel in the DCI Jonah Sheens series by Gytha Lodge, Little Sister.

 A teenage girl wanders out of the woods.

 She’s striking, with flame-red hair and a pale complexion.
 She’s also covered in blood.

 Detective Jonah Sheens quickly discovers that Keely and her sister, Nina, disappeared from a children’s home a week ago.
 Now, Keely is here – but Nina’s still missing.

 Keely knows where her sister is – but before she tells, she wants Jonah’s full attention . . .

 Is she killer, witness, or victim?